Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Michigan is a two-party-consent state for recording oral communications.
-A drone carrying a microphone that records a private conversation without the consent of every party is unlawful.
+Michigan is a two-party-consent state.
+A drone operator carrying a microphone that records oral communications without the consent of all parties to the conversation is prohibited.

 View source